Cloudxtreme/apidocs/system/j.system.fswalker.md

 Walk through filesystem and execute a method per file

-Walk through all files and folders starting at C{root}, recursive by default, calling a given callback with a provided argument and file path for every file we could find.
+Walk through all files and folders starting at C\{root\}, recursive by default, calling a given callback with a provided argument and file path for every file we could find.

-If C{includeFolders} is True, the callback will be called for every folder we found as well.
+If C\{includeFolders\} is True, the callback will be called for every folder we found as well.

 Examples